What is a grant?

 Community Strengthening Grants are suited to small local community groups run by volunteers to:

-- build capacity of organisations
+- build capacity of organisations and provide training and development initiatives

 - enhance current localised services